aylarfakheriyan/Simurgh-RtD/README.md

 ---

-## Research Question
+# Research Question

 **How can immersive Virtual Reality experiences support the transmission of intangible cultural heritage?**

 ---

-## Project Status
+# Project Status

 **Conference Paper:** Submitted to ArtsIT 2026 *(Under Review)*

-This repository documents the ongoing research, design process, and prototype development of the Simurgh project.
+This repository documents the ongoing research, design process, prototype development, and research outputs of the Simurgh project.

 ---

-## Research Overview
+# Research Overview

 For centuries, the Simurgh has existed through Persian literature, miniature paintings, architecture, and collective imagination.